hmjkim/Tummie/README.md

 ## 4. Complete setup/installation/usage

 No setup or installation is required for this application.
-A dummy account, with pre-written data, is created for testing pupose:
+A dummy account, with pre-written data, is created for testing purpose:

 Username: `oliviab@test.ca`